HebiRobotics/hebi-hrdf/FORMAT.md

   - Custom (fully specifiable by the user)
   - X5Parallel (matches the parallel jaw gripper attachment to a HEBI gripper)
   - R8Parallel (matches the parallel jaw gripper attachment to a HEBI gripper)
+- `output_rot` (rotation matrix): the orientation of the output of the end effector.
+Defaults to identity.
+- `output_trans` (translation vector, m): The position the output of the end effector.
+Defaults to (0,0,0).

 **Example:**